-Recent community assessment data shared by the Florida Department of Health in Martin County raised serious concern about high rates of childhood obesity and other chronic illnesses.
-Martin County has high levels of childhood obesity -- more than 30% -- and in certain economically challenged communities, that number is a high as 60%.
-Some of the same communities also have higher-than-normal rates for adult diabetes and have a generally poor understanding of good nutrition and lack healthy eating habits.
+Martin County has high levels of childhood obesity — more than 30% — and in certain economically-challenged communities, that number is as high as 60%, according to data from the Florida Department of Health.
+Some parts of the community also have higher-than-normal rates for adult diabetes and a generally poor understanding of good nutrition, and residents lack healthy eating habits.

 You can play a role in these transformational efforts through volunteering, offering in-kind materials and services, and providing monetary support.